This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Maun - Moremi Game Reserve

-Today, you are going to be picked up from your lodge in the morning.
-Thereafter, you will head northwards to Moremi Game Reserve for a one (1) night stay.
+You are going to be picked up from your lodge this morning.
+Thereafter, you will head northwards to Moremi for a one (1) night stay.

-Moremi is situated in the central and eastern areas of the Okavango Delta and covers about a third of the total land area of the Okavango Delta.
+Moremi is situated in the central and eastern areas of the Okavango Delta.
 At about 3900–square kilometres Moremi as a reserve is unfenced.
 This allows for free movement of animals within the Delta according to their seasonal migrations.
 Moremi boasts of diverse ecosystems ranging from floodplains, lagoons, grasslands and riverine to mophane woodland.
 Thus, with such a wide variety of vegetation comes a diverse spectrum of wildlife.

 You will have your breakfast at Moremi's south gate.
 This breakfast typically consists of coffee, tea, juice, cereals, rusks, fruits, etc.